Being a Comm or PR major isn't just about taking classes, it is about being a part of a program.

-Looking for useful resources to help you in your communication studies at Fairfield?
-Download documents for communication majors and minors, find news and resources related to the field of communication, and check out Comm.Unity, the Communication Department's Student Club.
+Looking for useful resources to help you in your communication or public relations studies at Fairfield?
+Download documents for communication majors and minors, find news and resources related to the field of communication and public relations, and check out Comm.Unity, the Department's Student Club.

 Please note: Many links provided on this page connect to downloadable files in PDF format, for which your computer requires Adobe Reader.
 If you do not have this application, download it for free.